|

 So have I, said Eowyn, but I have yet to see

-along the gulley.
+and along the gulley.
 In the meantime, my own Guards will be building

-an enceinte across the entrance to the gorge
+a second barrier across the entrance to the gorge

 Ready for us to fall back, if necessary, agreed Alfgar.

-Who will give the orders, my lady?
+Who will be leading in the field, my lady?

 I shall, said Eowyn.
 I shall be directing the